Key takeaways

 Where to book these: no international chain reaches this far, so you book comfortable local properties — and Trip.com lists the most rooms here, with English checkout and foreign-card payment.
 Western sites like Booking and Agoda carry only a thin selection of plateau-town stays.

-Daocheng town (3,750 m) — the acclimatization base (recommended)
+Daocheng town (3,750 m) — the drive-route staging post

-Yading village & Riwa / Shangri-La town — closest to the park
+Riwa / Shangri-La town & Yading village — closest to the park

-• Inside the scenic area, closest to the Pearl Lake / Luorong trailheads — but the highest place to sleep (~3,900 m+).Saves the most morning transit, at the cost of sleeping high; only worth it once you have acclimatized lower down.
+- Mid-rangeYading village inns (亚丁村) →Inside the scenic area, closest to the Pearl Lake / Luorong trailheads — but the highest place to sleep (~3,900 m+).Saves the most morning transit, at the cost of sleeping high; only worth it once you have acclimatized lower down.
 Rooms are limited — book ahead in October.

 Frequently asked questions